chrishayuk/chuk-ai-session-manager/docs/memory/README.md

 ## v0.8 Components

-The v0.8 release adds several components to make the VM system production-ready:
+The v0.8 release adds several components to make the VM system robust and complete:

 ### Page Type Taxonomy